 In a whitepaper, he worked with the SpaceX and Tesla teams to test the idea’s feasibility and understand its economics.
-They found that “pod” would be able to travel a distance of 30 miles in just 2.5 minutes, cutting (for instance) the six-hour trip between LA and SF to just a half-hour.
+They found that a “pod” would be able to travel a distance of 30 miles in just 2.5 minutes, cutting a six hour trip to just 30 minutes.
 And it would only need to cost about $20 USD each way to sustain itself.

 It would be cheaper than the high-speed rail California was planning to implement at the time.